OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-16-ICMS/programme.md

 * **[NumericalSgps](https://www.gap-system.org/Packages/numericalsgps.html)**
 (lead: Pedro A. García Sánchez): NumericalSgps is a gap package for numerical semigroups.
 It benefits from other gap packages and software.
 The development version can be found in [bitbucket](https://bitbucket.org/gap-system/numericalsgps).

+* **Extending and integrating nbval and nbdime features** Developers of nbval and nbdime and others interested in contributing should meet to extend nbval and possibly nbdime.

 ## Desirable tutorials

 Please get in touch if you're able to cover this in your talk/tutorial/sprint: